knuesel/callisto/lib/handlers.typ

 // - The "source-code-generic" handler (used by the default raw cell and
 //   code input handlers) takes a 'lang' argument.
 //
-// - The "stream" handler gets a 'name' argument for the stream name
-//   ("stdout" or "stderr").
-//
-// - The "error" handler gets 'name' and 'traceback' arguments.
-//
 // - The "attachment" handler gets 'metadata', 'type' and
 //   'subhandler-args' arguments.
+//
+// - XXX consider rethinking the above
 //
 // When defining a handler, the user can choose to add an '..args' sink if
 // they don't care about extra arguments, or omit this sink if they prefer to